Tolyandre/Dukkantek/README.md

 ### Initial data

+Probably you want to know barcode values and category IDs to see how app works.
-See database initial data in [DukkantekDbContext.cs](./Db/DukkantekDbContext.cs).
+There is database initial data in [DukkantekDbContext.cs](./Db/DukkantekDbContext.cs).

 ## Run app